winder/hackathon/README.md

 export GOPATH

 2)  To edit the .bash\_profile to add the above statements, quit and restart terminal and Visual Studio Code.
+Adapt accordingly if you are not using bash as a shell.
 This file is located in your home directory and you may need to type in command + shift + . to see it in Finder or opening the file in your editor, as it is hidden.

 3)  **For the Go samples, open folder for mygodemo into VS Code or you favorite IDE